| 1014 Pontiac, Wilmette. |

 At some point, the attached garage was converted to a family room with a bay window.

-The original owners were Arthur G. Stanten and his wife, Hazel.
-At the time the house was purchased, Arthur was the associate manager of the Conkling, Price & Webb insurance brokerage.
+The original owners were Arthur G. and Hazel Stanten.
+At the time of purchase, Arthur was the associate manager of the Conkling, Price & Webb insurance brokerage.
 The Stantens lived in the house until at least 1942.
 By 1945, L.F.
-Hawley Jr. was in the house.
+Hawley Jr. occupied the house.

 No comments: